balderdashy/sails-docs/reference/waterline/datastores/sendNativeQuery.md

 ### Notes
+> + The SQL query you write should refer to table names and column names, not model identities and attribute names.
+If your models are defined with custom table names, or if their attributes are defined with custom column names, do take care.
 > + This method only works with SQL databases.
 If you are using another database like MongoDB, use [`.manager`](http://sailsjs.com/documentation/reference/waterline-orm/datastores/manager) to get access to the raw MongoDB client.

 <docmeta name="displayName" value=".sendNativeQuery()">
 <docmeta name="pageType" value="method">